-Dr Aufderheide studied Greek, Latin, and Philosophy at the Universities of Göttingen, Yale, and St Andrews (where he obtained his PhD for a thesis on pleasure in Plato and Aristotle).
-Dr Aufderheide joined King’s in 2011.
+Dr Aufderheide studied Greek, Latin, and Philosophy at the Universities of Göttingen, Yale, and St Andrews, where he obtained his PhD.
+He joined King’s in 2011 and was a fellow of the Harvard Center of Hellenic Studies in 2016.

 Research interests and PhD supervision

 Dr Aufderheide is happy to supervise or co-supervise a wide range of topics in ancient philosophy.
-He is, however, most enthusiastic about topics that relate in some way to his own research interests (i.e. moral psychology, value theory, epistemology).
+He is, however, most enthusiastic about topics that relate in some way to his own research interests.
+He is also interested in going beyond ancient philosophy, considering questions related to pleasure or leisure in their own right.

 Expertise and public engagement